EPCCed/eidf-docs/docs/storage/storage.md

 S3 is *not* a posix file system but visible from anywhere in the world.

-See more about S3 [here](../services/s3/index.md).
+See more about S3 at EIDF [here](../services/s3/index.md).

+For general purpose S3 documentation see [Amazon's S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html)

-### Shared storage (CephFS)
+### Shared Storage (CephFS)

-The EIDF shared storage, provisioned through CephFS, is directly accessible from the VMs, Ultra2 and the Cerebras (but not yet from the GPUs).
+The EIDF Shared Storage, provisioned through CephFS, is directly accessible from the VMs, Ultra2 and the Cerebras.
+It is not yet usable from the GPUs.

 CephFS is a posix, parallel file system that is only accessible from within EIDF and EPCC.